William Clark: Superintendent of Indian Affairs

 In 1822, Clark was appointed Superintendent of Indian Affairs by President James Monroe, a new position created by Congress after the factory system was abolished.
 Clark served in that position until his death; his title changed with the creation of the Office of Indian Affairs in 1824 and finally the Bureau of Indian Affairs in 1829, both within the War Department.
 From 1824 to 1825, he was additionally appointed surveyor general of Illinois, Missouri, and the Territory of Arkansaw.
 It was around this time that Clark received a rare smoking pipe or calumet as a gift from a Potowatomi chief in Missouri.
 The pipe is held in the British Museum's collection.

 As the Superintendent of Indian Affairs, Clark was the most important man on Native American matters west of the Mississippi.
 As superintendent at St. Louis, Clark took on some additional duties: he issued licenses and granted passports to traders and travelers; provided payments for injuries and injustices to both whites and Indians; invoked military force to arrest lawbreakers; prevented or terminated hostilities between tribes; removed unauthorized persons from Indian country or confiscated their property; established, marked, and surveyed boundaries; distributed annuities and made sure that treaty provisions were delivered; and conducted treaty councils.
 Of the four superintendents of Indian affairs, the others were the governors of Michigan, Florida, and Arkansas territories; Clark had by far the largest superintendency.

 Though Clark tried to maintain peaceful relations with indigenous nations and negotiated peace treaties, he was in charge of implementing President Andrew Jackson's Indian removal policy.
 He managed retaliation against Black Hawk and those allied with him in the Black Hawk War, when hostilities arose between them and the Americans.
 Clark issued "an extermination order", which he gave to Lewis Cass, a man who played a central role in Jackson's removal policy.

 Clark believed in the Jeffersonian ideology in which assimilation would be the best course of action for Native Americans.
 However, in the end, relocation of the Indians from their native lands became the government's primary goal, and even the assimilated Five Civilized Tribes were moved by force (threat of military action).
 Clark's government position on Native American affairs kept him at the forefront of countless relocations.
-He expressed sympathy for those uprooted tribes and promoted their interests as he understood them, nevertheless, he agreed with and implemented the policy of Indian removal, negotiating 37, or one-tenth, of all ratified treaties between American Indians and the United States.
+He expressed sympathy for those uprooted tribes and promoted their interests as he understood them, nevertheless, he agreed with and implemented the policy of Indian removal, negotiating 37, or one-tenth, of all ratified treaties between Native Americans and the United States.
 Over the course of his career, millions of acres passed from Indian to U.S. ownership through Clark's hand.